cloudquery/cloudquery/website/pages/blog/announcing-the-vercel-source-plugin.md

 <BlogHeader/>

-CloudQuery is an open-source, extendable framework that gives you a single-pane-of-glass to your cloud-infrastructure using SQL.
-Today, we are happy to announce the release of the Gandi source plugin for CloudQuery.
+CloudQuery is an open-source, extendable framework that gives you a single-pane-of-glass to your cloud-infrastructure.
+Today, we are happy to announce the release of the Vercel source plugin for CloudQuery.

-Vercel is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
+If you're not familiar with the Vercel platform, we recommend you visit their [homepage](https://vercel.com/).

 CloudQuery now supports pulling resources from [Vercel](https://vercel.com/) using Vercel's API.